tytydraco/yessleep/out/As_I_approached_the_abandoned_mansion_the_hairs_on_the_back_of_my_neck_stood_up.md

 She smiled at me, and I knew that I had made the right choice.
 Together, we walked out of the mansion, leaving the creatures behind.
 As we stepped out into the sunlight, I felt a sense of relief wash over me.
 I knew that I had narrowly avoided a fate worse than death, and that I owed everything to the girl who had saved me.

-But as we walked away from the mansion, I couldn't shake the feeling that something
+But as we walked away from the mansion, I couldn't shake the feeling that something was wrong.